jenishchandracim/react-storybook-rollup-starter-kit/README.md

 - `src/components/inde.js` file to include all components to be exported

 The above configuration is needed to ensure both storybook and rollup are correctly executed.<br>
-Additionally you will have to modify the project name in `package.json` to contain your library name and include the correct npm credentials/scope into the `.npmrc` (more details on this can be found on the platform used to host the library e.g: [npmjs](https://docs.npmjs.com/))

 ## Available Scripts